Thermal Needle Probe measurement Thermal Needle Probe measurement

 • The ground is lightly augured (bored) by a technician to create access at specific depths.

-• A thermal needle probe, which contains both a heating element and a temperature sensor, is inserted into the soil.
+• A thermal needle probe, which contains both a heating element and a temperature sensor, is placed into the soil.

-• The probe applies a controlled amount of heat while recording how the temperature changes over time.
+• The probe applies a controlled amount of heat and records how the temperature changes.

-• This data is then analysed using thermal equations to calculate the soil’s thermal conductivity.
+• This data is studied using thermal equations to calculate the soil’s thermal conductivity.

-• Multiple readings may be taken across the site to improve accuracy, and the results are combined to produce a geometric mean thermal conductivity value for the location.
+• Multiple readings may be taken across the site to improve accuracy.
+The results are combined to produce a geometric mean thermal conductivity value.

 Why It’s Useful:

-• Non-invasive and low-cost – ideal for small to mid-scale projects.
+• Non-invasive and low-cost.
+It’s ideal for small to mid-scale projects.

-• Helps ensure the horizontal ground array is correctly sized and spaced.
+• Helps ensure the horizontal ground array is the correct size and spaced well.

-• Quicker and simpler than full-scale Thermal Response Testing, especially where boreholes are not planned.
+• Quicker and simpler than full-scale Thermal Response Testing.
+This is especially true when boreholes are not planned.

 When Is It Used?